brettdavies/yt_dlp_async/docs/db_schema.md

 ## Conclusion

-The `db_schema.sql` script sets up a comprehensive database schema for managing YouTube video metadata and ESPN event data.
+The `db_schema.sql` script sets up a comprehensive database schema for managing YouTube video metadata.
 It ensures data integrity through the use of constraints, triggers, and functions.
 The schema is optimized for performance with appropriate indexing and is designed with best practices like soft deletes and automatic timestamp management.

 By following this documentation and the in-line comments, developers and database administrators can better understand the structure and functionality of the database, facilitating maintenance and future development.